Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 [B-Splines](https://en.wikipedia.org/wiki/B-spline), which will smoothly interpolate the transforms, though may not exactly pass through them.
 There wasn't an existing B-Spline interpolation library in Rust so I created a [generic one](https://github.com/Twinklebear/bspline).
-In the implementation of this library we also get to explore another powerful aspect of Rust's trait system.
+In the implementation of this library we get the opportunity to explore another powerful aspect of Rust's trait system.
-To compute a point on the curve we perform a sequence of linear interpolations that build on each other, thus a B-Spline curve can be used to interpolate any "control point" type that can be linearly interpolated, e.g. 2/3D positions, RGB colors or even transformations.
-Our library can define a trait for types that can be linearly interpolated:
+To compute a point on the curve we perform a sequence of linear interpolations that build on each other, thus a B-Spline curve can be used to interpolate any "control point" type that can be linearly interpolated, e.g. 2/3D positions, RGB colors or even transformations (our goal).
+The library can define a trait for types that can be linearly interpolated:

 {% highlight rust %}
 pub trait Interpolate {